apollographql/docs/src/content/graphos/data-privacy.md

 In versions of Apollo Server 2 _prior_ to 2.7.0, **all** of an operation's GraphQL variable values are sent to GraphOS by default.

 If you're using an earlier version of Apollo Server, it's recommended that you update.
-If you can't update for whatever reason, you can use the [`privateVariables` reporting option](/apollo-server/v2/migration-engine-plugins/#options-for-apolloserverpluginusagereporting) to specify the names of variables that should _not_ be sent to Studio.
+If you can't update for whatever reason, you can use the [`privateVariables` reporting option](/apollo-server/v2/migration-engine-plugins/#options-for-apolloserverpluginusagereporting) to specify the names of variables that should _not_ be sent to GraphOS.
 You can also set this option to `false` to prevent all variables from being sent.
 This reporting option is deprecated and will not be available in future versions of Apollo Server.

 #### Apollo Router